Agrimatics/activemodel-datastore/README.md

 Install the Cloud Datastore Emulator, which provides local emulation of the production Cloud Datastore environment and the gRPC API.
-However, you'll need to do a small amount of configuration before running the application against the emulator, see[here.](https://cloud.google.com/datastore/docs/tools/datastore-emulator)
+However, you'll need to do a small amount of configuration before running the application against the emulator, see [here.](https://cloud.google.com/datastore/docs/tools/datastore-emulator)

     $ gcloud components install cloud-datastore-emulator